Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Groups, Codes, and Weight Functions

-Thus the Krawtchouk coefficients associated to $(\omega',\tau')$ are essentially the same as the Krawtchouk coefficients associated to $(\omega,\tau)$, up to a suitable permutation.
-Thus some authors prefer to directly concentrate on group partitions when studying Krawtchouk coefficients (see e.g. \cite{heide1}).
+Therefore the Krawtchouk coefficients associated to $(\omega',\tau')$ are essentially the same as the Krawtchouk coefficients associated to $(\omega,\tau)$, up to a suitable bijection.
+For this reason most authors concentrate on group partitions when studying Krawtchouk coefficients in the context of additive codes.